 It should take about 2 minutes for your child to thoroughly brush their teeth.
 If your child isn’t brushing long enough, try singing their favorite song to pass the time.
 You should also make sure that your child isn’t neglecting their back teeth while they brush.

 If you suspect your child isn’t brushing their teeth, you may want to start a new routine where you brush your teeth alongside them.
 It’s not uncommon for children to lie about whether they’ve brushed their teeth to get out of what they consider to be a “chore.”
 Depending on the age of your child, they might be too young to understand the consequences of not brushing teeth.

-Our pediatric dental team are dedicated to helping your child maintain a healthy smile by removing plaque and tartar buildup.
+Dr. Brett & Dr. Grady and their team are dedicated to helping your child maintain a healthy smile by removing plaque and tartar buildup.
 To schedule your child’s dental cleaning with our Grand Rapids pediatric dentists, call Mitten Kids Dentistry at (616) 942-9840.